The Sandman (TV series): Production design

-Costume designer Sarah Arthur worked closely with property master Gordon Fitzgerald to recreate items and costumes found in the comic book as accurately as possible.
+Costume designer Sarah Arthur worked closely with property master Gordon Fitzgerald to recreate items and costumes found in the graphic novel as accurately as possible.
 The Helmet of Dreams was designed by costumers to be four feet long and foldable, allowing it to be fitted inside a bag.
 Dream's ruby and bag of sand, like most items in the series, were created as physical objects and later enhanced by the visual effects team in post production.
 Lucifer's contrasting white and black costumes were designed by Giles Deacon with input from Gwendoline Christie.
 The team researched androgynous figures, including David Bowie, to intentionally convey Lucifer as an androgynous character.
 Wherever possible, the production team attempted to mimic the artwork from the source material, such as Lucienne's costume and glasses.
 For the set designs, the production team conducted research into various periods in history, particularly for the tavern scenes featuring Dream and Hob Gadling, which span several hundred years.
 The sets, costumes and props were redesigned for each century based on historical reference.
 To design the Palace of Dreaming, supervisor Ian Markiewicz took inspiration from the artwork of Kris Kuksi.
 Markiewicz conceived the palace as a "dream mosaic".
 He was opposed to creating scenes using full green screen stages, so most scenes were filmed on location and augmented, including Dream's throne room, which was represented by the interior of Guildford Cathedral.
 The team used St. Peter's Square as the inspiration for the design of the balcony and rear of Lucifer's Palace in reference to Lucifer as a fallen angel.
 Production designer Gary Steele created the set for the Threshold of Desire as a curved arch by carving foam blocks.
 For Episode 5, "24/7", Gaiman consulted with artist Mike Dringenberg about the original diner design in the comic book.
 Dringenberg provided him with the setting and menu of a real Salt Lake City diner, which was subsequently used in the show.